by Debbie Weiss

-Together ever since, we spent 32 years together until he died of cancer in 2013 at age 53.
+We spent 32 years together until he died of cancer in 2013 at age 53.
 During our marriage, George and I lived an isolated existence with no kids and few friends.
 We spent almost all our free time together, just the two of us.
 A software engineer, he was happiest at his computer.
 A retired attorney and an introvert, what I most enjoyed was curling up with a book.
 Even during the week, we ate dinner together every night.

 He was my life, my one and only.
 Without him, I was lost.

-Learning to take care of myself
+Learning to Take Care of Myself

 When George went into the hospital for what turned out to be the final time, I went through our bills that were neglected during his health crisis.
 I quickly realized I didn’t have his passwords so I couldn’t pay them.
 He always took care of the finances.
-Hence my last words to him at the hospital, not knowing he would never return home and this would be our final conversation.
+Hence my last words to him at the hospital, not knowing he would never return home, and this would be our final conversation.

 George was in charge of more than just the finances during our marriage.
 He had a strong personality and wanted things done a certain way.
 His home theatre system was so complicated I needed him to watch a movie.
-George did the cooking and enjoyed cooking complex recipes so we often spent our weekends tracking down rare ingredients.
+George did the cooking and enjoyed cooking complex recipes, so we often spent our weekends tracking down rare ingredients.
 Our moldy shower leaked into the dining room because we could never agree on a bathroom remodel.
 He wanted cutting edge while I wanted simple and reasonably priced.